-Individual Clery Act crime statistics tables are included herein for: The Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; The New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and The Boston Graduate School of Psychoanalysis-New Jersey (BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held in 2018.
+Individual Clery Act crime statistics tables are included herein for: The Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; The New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and The Institute for Counseling and Psychoanalytic Studies (ICPS) New Jersey Campus of BGSP (Formerly BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held in 2019.
 Statistics are also included for each of the two consecutive prior years at all campus locations.
 The report encompasses the location of classes, public property within the location and immediately adjacent to the location (i.e. Clery Act geography).